 The requirements for a veteran-owned business certificate are simple.
 At least 51% of the business must be owned by a veteran.
 This veteran must have been honorably discharged or have retired.
 Lastly, the veteran owner must be significantly involved in running the business.

-If the veteran has a service-connected disability, they will need to show paper proof of that, which can be located on your discharge papers or downloaded from VA.gov.
-To qualify for the Vets First Program, you will also need to show that you’re the highest paid person at the company, or that there is a significantly understandable reason for taking a lower amount of pay.
+If the veteran has a service-connected disability, they will need to show paper proof of that, which can be located on their discharge papers or downloaded from VA.gov.
+To qualify for the Vets First Program, you will also need to show that you’re the highest-paid person at the company, or that there is a significantly understandable reason for taking a lower amount of pay.

 By and large, these requirements are similar for each type of veteran-owned business certification.
 Some certifications have stricter eligibility requirements.
 For example, a certification may only be available for service-disabled veterans.

 The following list of veteran-owned business certifications is a good starting point for learning about how to get your business certified.
 Keep in mind that each one may have its own benefits.
 For instance, a government certification may assist in getting you more government contracts through a procurement technical assistance center, but the certs issued by private organizations may afford greater opportunities for corporate networking.

 It all depends on what type of business you own and what type of clients you want to serve.
 In many cases, it might benefit you to get all the relevant certifications you can, so you can do business more easily with government and corporate clients.

 The Veteran-Owned Small Business is a self-certified award that can be obtained through the SAM.gov website (System for Award Management).
 You can also get a VOSB cert from the VA or SBA, and these are the certs that count toward a greater possibility of winning federal contracts.